I Am Navy Medicine – and Navy Surgical Tech – HM2 Stephanie Manamon

+“I saw how adaptive, talented, and fearless they were and I wanted to be a part of the operating room family,” noted Manamon, who is also studying pre-nursing at a local college.
+Yet her training is only part of her personal Navy career, to date.

+“Navy Medicine has taught me how to be a selfless medical provider.
+It has given me opportunities to further my education, learn how to be an effective leader, and work as a team player.
+I have discovered what it truly means to serve others and to serve the mission.
+I feel happy knowing that Navy Medicine has given me a sense of self and inspired me to further my personal aspirations,” explained Manamon.

-Inspect from the Tech… Hospital Corpsman 2nd Class Stephanie Manamon, and surgical technologist, assigned to Navy Medicine and Readiness Training Command (NMRTC) Bremerton, is responsible for ensuring proper procedures in the sterile processing department for all gear used in surgical cases.
-A typical day for the Falmouth, Massachusetts native has her and other surgical techs assisting in the Main OR during all surgical cases.
+A typical day for Manamon has her and other surgical techs assisting in the Main OR during all surgical cases.
 They clean, disinfect, and ensure proper sterilization has taken place for all gear being used.
 They pull all the instrumentation and consumables required for each surgery performed and help prepare the room with the circulating nurse.
 Upon completion of every surgery case, they then take charge of all the used equipment to prepare for the disinfection and sterilization processes.
-That rinse and repeat process is stringently replicated for all cases (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+That rinse and repeat process is stringently replicated for all cases.

+Although days can be challenging due to long hours, Manamon affirms that her career choice is rewarding.

+“Working in sterile processing, it is gratifying to know that the instruments that I send to the outlying clinics are meticulously handled and sterilized.
+I feel good knowing every item I handled was processed with attention to detail to ensure our patients and staff are taken care of,” said Manamon.
+“Although I do not always work with patients directly, I feel good knowing that I took part in them receiving good care and lowering their risk of infection.
+Patients expect for the instruments to be clean when used on them and I can ensure that it happens.”

 |Date Taken: